 Angels In America Closes At The End Of This Week On July 15, 2018 After Earning 11 Tony Nominations, Which Is The Most Of Any Play In Broadway History.

-Final Performance to Take Place on July 15
+Final Performance Of Angels In America Revival to Take Place on July 15

 11 Tony Nominations, and Winner of Best Revival of a Play

-, which won the Tony Award for Best Play, and which also requires the two-play commitment.
-Therefore, while this revival may not have earned its money back, it was a sincere pleasure for all who viewed it, and it will certainly go down in history as a success.
+This is made more difficult by the two play structure, which increases time commitment, as well as the price point.
+This is in a season that also has the newly opened Harry Potter and the Cursed Child, which won the Tony Award for Best Play, and which also requires the two-play commitment.
+While this revival may not have recouped, it was a sincere pleasure for all who viewed it, and it will certainly go down in history as a success.